masneyb/boot2sol/README.md

 ## How to run the game

+* Fedora Linux users should only need to run `sudo dnf install qemu-system-x86 nasm` to fetch the necessary dependencies.
+* Debian/Ubuntu Linux users should only need to run `sudo apt-get install qemu-system-x86 nasm` to fetch the necessary dependencies.
-Under Linux, you should be able to run `make run` to have it compile the program and launch it in a VM using QEMU.
+* `make run` to compile the program and launch it in a VM on your local machine using QEMU.

-To run it on bare metal, run `make` to compile and `dd if=boot.bin of=/dev/sdX bs=512 count=1`, where sdX is the path to a thumb drive that you want to boot from.
+* To run it on bare metal, run `make` to compile and `dd if=boot.bin of=/dev/sdX bs=512 count=1`, where sdX is the path to a thumb drive that you want to boot from.
 Beware: This will destroy any data you have on your thumb drive.

 ## Keyboard commands